strapi/documentation/docusaurus/docs/dev-docs/migration/v4-to-v5/guides/from-entity-service-to-document-service.md

 In Strapi 5, the [Document Service API](/dev-docs/api/document-service) replaces the Entity Service API from Strapi v4.
 The present page is intended to give developers an idea of how to migrate away from the Entity Service API, by describing which changes in custom code will be handled by codemods from the [upgrade tool](/dev-docs/upgrade-tool) and which will have to be handled manually.

-## Changes handled by the upgrade tool
+## Migration using the upgrade tool

 When using the [upgrade tool](/dev-docs/upgrade-tool), a codemod is run and handles some parts of the `entityService` migration.